xgeekshq/intelli-mate/README.md

 # Intelli-mate

+Supercharge your workplace productivity with collaboration enabled AI.
+Data is fully secured.

-Intelli-mate is an application to boost your company productivity with a collaborative AI chat that understands who your company and your employees are.
+Intelli-mate is an open-sourced tool that allows your enterprise workplace to enable collaborative AI enhanced conversations.

-## Roadmap

-The intended roadmap is described in detail on the [ROADMAP.md](./ROADMAP.md) file.